-- Now in the same pan add more oil. fry the mustard seeds till they pop.
+- Now, in the same pan add remaining oil. fry the mustard seeds till they pop.

-- Then add nigella seeds and cumin seeds.
+- Then, add onion seeds (nigella seeds) and cumin seeds.

 - Add curry leaves and fry for a minute.

-- Add the ground masala paste. fry for 3-4 minutes or more till you can see oil floating on the top and sides of the masala.
+- Add the ground masala paste. fry for 3 to 4 minutes or till the oil floats on the top and sides of the masala.

-- Now add tamarind pulp and 1.5 or 2 cups water. sitir & simmer for 5 minutes.
+- Now, add tamarind pulp and 1.5 or 2 cups water.
+Stir and simmer for 5 minutes.

-- Add fried green chilies plus salt and simmer for 5 to 6 minutes more.
+- Add fried green chilies, salt and simmer for 5 to 6 minutes more.